 Albuquerque sits in the Rio Grande Valley beside the Sandia Mountains, up in the high desert plains of New Mexico.
 It’s about an hour’s drive from the state capital of Santa Fe and just under four hours to El Paso and the border with Mexico.

-The city is served by a large airport called the Albuquerque International Sunport, which has numerous connections across the country.
+The city is served by a large airport called the Albuquerque International Sunport, which has numerous connections nationwide.
 Besides flying in, Albuquerque is a great city to add to a southwestern road trip.
-Neighboring states within just a few hours’ drive have some great national parks just across the border.
+Neighboring states within just a few hours’ drive have some great national parks across the border.